Municipal Bond Glossary

 A holding company founded in 1971 which provides financial guarantee insurance for municipal and structured finance obligations.
-AMBAC filed for Bankruptcy under Chapter 11 in November 2010.
-Moody's, S&P and Fitch have withdrawn their ratings for AMBAC.
+AMBAC currently carries a rating of Caa2 by Moody’s and CC by S&P.

 The legal mechanism by which the legislative branch of government sets specific spending authority for the executive branch to provide and pay for governmental services.
 The consolidation of appropriations is the budget.

 The obligation to pay debt service is contingent upon inclusion of the debt service payment in the issuer’s adopted budget (the appropriation).
 Once the appropriation is made, the obligation to pay debt service is usually absolute and unconditional.
 Types of appropriation bonds are certificates of participation, lease revenue bond and service contract bonds.

 Index arbitrage exploits price differences between bond index futures and underlying bonds.
 By taking advantage of momentary disparities in prices between markets, arbitrageurs perform the economic function of making those markets operate more efficiently.

 Began operations in 1988 and is a leading provider of financial guaranty and credit enhancement products to investors, financial institutions and other participants in the global capital markets.
 Assured Guaranty is currently rated Aa2 by Moody’s and AAA by S&P.